daniel08311/take-home-challenges/readme.md

 # Problem 1 - Implementing a Pipe Function

 ## Fisrt we define pointed_function and pipe_function
-* pointed_function takes a int val and return val + 1
+* pointed_function takes an int val and return val + 1
 * pipe_function takes a val and an arbitrary number of functions and transform val by those functions